palantir/giraffe/docs/src/index.rst

 ==========

 For details on best practices and anti-patterns, see :doc:`effective_giraffe`.
-For low-level details, see the full `API documentation`_.
+For low-level details, see the full :doc:`api/index`.

 .. toctree::
    :maxdepth: 2

    effective_giraffe

-.. _API documentation: api/index.html
+   api/index

 Release History
 ===============